waywardgeek/infnoise/README.md

 A micro-volt noise source contributes nearly as strongly as a Vsupply/10 amplitude noise source.

-The mashing together of noise source data with unbounded modular multiplicationes leads to awesome entropy levels.
+The mashing together of noise source data with unbounded modular multiplications leads to awesome entropy levels.
 Just how awesome?
 Consider just thermal noise from one resistive summing node (the minus terminal on op-amp in the 2X gain stage).